ioBroker/ioBroker.admin/README.md

 ### Example
 Your `ioBroker.admin` runs on port 8081 behind reverse proxy with domain `iobroker.mydomain.com` under path `/ioBrokerAdmin/`.
-And you set up e.g. nginx to forward the requests to the `http://local-iobroker.IP:8081`.
+And you set up e.g., nginx to forward the requests to the `http://local-iobroker.IP:8081`.

-Same is with your web instance: `https://iobroker.mydomain.com/ioBrokerWeb/ => http://local-iobroker.IP:8082`.
+The same is with your web instance: `https://iobroker.mydomain.com/ioBrokerWeb/ => http://local-iobroker.IP:8082`.
 And with rest-api instance: `https://iobroker.mydomain.com/ioBrokerAPI/ => http://local-iobroker.IP:8093`.

-You can add following lines into Reverse Proxy tab to let Intro tab run behind reverse proxy properly:
+You can add the following lines into Reverse Proxy tab to let Intro tab run behind reverse proxy properly:

 | Global path       | Instance      | Instance path behind proxy |
 |-------------------|---------------|----------------------------|